 As recommended by HUD, the GLO will utilize a state-run model for the HAP.
 The GLO will regionalize the eligible areas for housing programs and stand up multiple programs within this activity.
 Regions will be established based on proximity and damage type.
 Considerations for construction costs and types, number of units, and total funds available may also be considered.
 The GLO may directly administer the programs in these areas or use the support of outside parties to serve the homeowner assistance needs.
 The only exception to this state-run model is related to the city of Houston and Harris County.
 The GLO will implement state-run HAP programs in both the city of Houston and Harris County.
-Homeowners located within the city of Houston and Harris County will be ineligible for participation in the state-run HAP, but will be eligible for state-run Harris County HAP and state-run city of Houston HAP.
+Homeowners located within the city of Houston and Harris County HAP and state-run HAP.